 Hawke’s Bay is an area with known TB infection in livestock and wildlife.
 We've identified TB in possums, deer and farmed cattle in the area, and DNA testing indicates the TB outbreak originated in possums.
 To deal with this outbreak, we have a focused programme of work in place that includes:

-TB infections in Hawke's Bay have been successfully managed before.
-OSPRI wants to work with the Hawke's Bay farmer communities, vets, stock and station agents and trucking companies in a collective effort to return Hawke's Bay to TB-free status.
+We’re working with the Hawke's Bay farming community, industry groups, OSPRI vets, pest control contractors, stock and station agents, and trucking companies in a collective effort to return Hawke's Bay to TB-free status as soon as possible.

-A movement control area (MCA) in Hawke’s Bay expanded on 1 March to prevent the spread of TB infection into other areas.
-About 570 farms in the area between the Tutaekuri and the Mohaka rivers are affected.
+Movement control areas, or MCAs, control how and where livestock can be moved within a TMA.
+The MCA for Hawke’s Bay was expanded on 1 March 2020 to prevent the spread of TB into other areas.
+It affects about 570 farms in the area between the Tutaekuri and Mohaka rivers.

-The expansion of the MCA is a temporary measure and will be relaxed as disease management clears infection and restores TB-free status.
-This number is likely to go up and down initially until the control measures take effect.
+Expanding the MCA is a temporary measure.
+It will be relaxed as disease management clears infection and restores TB-free status to the region.

-If your farm is within the MCA here is what you need to know:
+If your farm is within the MCA, you need to know that: